Jack-Works/eslaf-paint/README.md

 # Eslaf-paint

 ## Recent changes
+- Oct 23, Now some of the input type support async Promise
+- Oct 23, Now you can give type pic a Buffer instead
+- Oct 22, Now can set the width and height of the img type
 - Oct 21, Now can import as a module
 - Oct 16, **BREAKING CHANGES** on command arguments and config file, and Support paint Picture now
 - Oct 15, Support CSS Selector * now, (but notice, **all selector have the same importance**)